The Other Fellow (2022 film)

-The Other Fellow is a 2022 British documentary drama that explores the theme of male identity through the lives, personalities, and adventures of a diverse group of men who share the same name: James Bond.
+The Other Fellow is a 2022 British documentary drama that explores the lives of real men around the world who are named James Bond.
 The film combines interviews with live action footage and re-enactment sequences of its subjects.
 The film was written, produced, and directed by Australian director Matthew Bauer.

 Synopsis

-The Other Fellow begins in 1952 at the Goldeneye estate in Jamaica, when British author Ian Fleming creates the character of 007 for his first novel Casino Royale and gives him the name of James Bond, which he takes from a Philadelphia ornithologist of the same name.
+The Other Fellow begins in 1952 at the Goldeneye estate in Jamaica, when British author Ian Fleming creates the character of 007 for his first novel Casino Royale and gives him the name of James Bond, which he takes from an American ornithologist of the same name who was an expert on birds of the Caribbean.

 Seventy years later in 2022, the film follows several main characters who share the name James Bond.
-The characters include Gunnar James Bond Schäfer, a superfan of all things 007 with his own James Bond Museum in Sweden; James Alexander Bond, a gay theater director in New York City who finds the name a hindrance; James Bond Jr., an African-American man in Indiana State Prison awaiting trial for murder; and ornithologist James Bond and his wife Mary in Philadelphia, who confront Ian Fleming about the impact his use of their name has had on their lives.
+The characters include Gunnar James Bond Schäfer, a superfan of all things 007 with his own James Bond Museum in Sweden; James Alexander Bond, a gay theatre director in New York City who finds the name a hindrance; James Bond Jr., an African-American man in Indiana State Prison awaiting trial for murder; and ornithologist James Bond and his wife Mary in Philadelphia, who confront Ian Fleming about the impact his use of their name has had on their lives.
 The film also includes an additional main character: an unnamed woman living in an unspecified location in England.

 The film explores themes of identity, fandom, and the impact of the worldwide digital and cultural footprint of the James Bond franchise on the lives of people who share the name James Bond.

-The title comes from the James Bond film "On Her Majesty's Secret Service".
-In the film, George Lazenby replaced Sean Connery as the actor portraying James Bond, who at the time was the only actor to have played the role and was a very well-known figure.
+The title comes from the James Bond film On Her Majesty's Secret Service.
+In the film, George Lazenby replaced Sean Connery as the actor portraying James Bond, who at the time was the only film actor to have played the role and was a very well-known figure.
 The first scene of the film features James Bond saving a woman, but instead of kissing him, she chooses to drive away.
 He then says "This never happened to the other fellow," referencing Sean Connery's portrayal of James Bond.
 Bauer told Filmink: "These are the situations that our characters face – continuously being in the shadow of this movie icon.
 For me, it's 007 who is 'the other fellow' – the fictional character."